-- 310. Diet in Disease.
-The modifications and adaptations of normal diets to meet the special nutritional needs in abnormal conditions where choice of food is of particular importance.
+choice of food is of particular importance.
 Prereq.: Home Economics 309.
+Staff.
+3 h. c.

-Staff. - 400.
-Methods of Teaching Home Economics.
+- 400. Methods of Teaching Home Economics.
 A study of the problems involved in teaching home economics in junior and senior high schools.
 Observation of teaching in the public schools.
 Prereq.: Education 301 and 15 hours of credit in home economics.
 Feldmiller.
-3 h. c. - 402.
+2 h. c. - 402.
 Home Management.
 Study of the home, its functions, operation, and the resources available for promoting family well-being and satisfaction.
 Prereq.: Home Economics 303 and 304.
 Feldmiller.
 3 h. c. - 407.
 Institutional Marketing and Equipment.
 The selection and purchase of food and equipment for institutional food service with consideration of needs, quality, cost, and market practices.
 Two two-hour class periods and one two-hour laboratory period a week.
 Prereq.: junior or senior standing as food and nutrition major.
-Staff.
-3 h. c. - 408.
+Staff. - 408.
 Quantity Cookery.
 Study and use of large equipment and the application of the principles of cookery in planning, preparing, and serving food for institutions.
 Six laboratory-discussion hours a week.
-Pre-requisite or concurrent: Home Economics 407.
+Prerequisite or concurrent: Home Economics 407.
 Fee: \$5.00.
 Staff.
-3 h.c. - 409.
+3 h. c. - 409.
 Institutional Management.
 The principles of business organization and management as applied to problems of institutional food service.
 Six laboratory-discussion hours a week.
 Prereq.: Home Economics 408.
 Fee: \$5.00.
-Staff.
-3 h. c. - 410.
+Staff. - 410.
 Experimental Cookery.
 Application of scientific principles and experimental procedures to cooking and to cooking processes.
 Two two-hour laboratory periods a week.
 Prereq.: Chemistry 209 and Home Economics 202.
 Fee: according to materials used.
 Hugli.
 2 h. c. - 450.
 Seminar in Home Economics.
 Required of all seniors majoring in home economics.
 Prereq.: senior standing and consent of the instructor.
 Feldmiller.